 Whenever a merchant wants to start using credit card transactions, we go out to make sure that the business is legitimate.
 This can be in a brick and mortar building or at a residence for a home based business.
 We take photos of signage, business cards, business licenses and anything else to help prove that the merchant is actually in business.
 If it appears that they are not a legitimate business, we report that as well.

-Often called Collateral Inspections, we go where ever the equipment is located.
+Often called Collateral or Floor Inspections, we go where ever the equipment is located.
 It could be a huge lawnmower for a golf course, a backhoe at a rental yard, or even a salt water pump in an oil field.
 Give us an idea where it’s located, the serial numbers, and we’ll go out and take photos of it, and report on its condition.